Veena-S/Infinite-Scroll-Unsplash-Feed/README.md

 1. Clone the repo
 2. Install all the dependencies using `npm install`
-3. Run the application by the command `expo start `
+3. Run the application by the command `expo start --tunnel`